Arqam-M-Mousa/LogForge/README.md

 ## Bottlenecks encountered

 - The initial ingestion path used MassTransit over RabbitMQ with publisher confirms awaited inline on the request path.
 Under concurrent load this added 100-300ms of publish latency per request, which starved the background consumer of CPU on the application's constrained core budget and left PostgreSQL idle during load while a growing backlog was worked off only after load stopped.
 Publishing was changed to fire-and-forget so the HTTP response no longer waits on a broker round trip.
-- MassTransit's batch-consumer pipeline must have both batch concurrency and endpoint concurrency configured.
-The current pipeline sets both to the configured consumer count and scales endpoint prefetch by that count, preserving the four-way parallel database writes and the 400-message total prefetch used by the raw implementation without returning to hand-rolled RabbitMQ dispatch.
 - Fire-and-forget publishing removes natural backpressure from the request path: every accepted request spawns a background publish task regardless of how many are already pending.
 This keeps the publisher simple and minimizes request latency, but a sustained burst beyond RabbitMQ's ability to keep up can accumulate pending tasks and exhaust the application's memory limit.
 - The initial aggregation design used only the raw log table, which caused slow queries for unfiltered aggregations.
 The aggregation design was changed to use a minute rollup table for unfiltered aggregations, which significantly improved performance.
 - The initial retention design used a single DELETE statement to remove expired logs, which caused long-running transactions and table bloat.
 The retention design was changed to drop fully expired partitions and delete remaining rows in batches, which improved performance and reduced bloat.